 Instructions

-- Serve it cold in shot glasses.
+- Serve chilled in small glasses.

 Cher Rockwell says